-At Best Care Dental III, we can help you with fixing dentures in Atlanta and the surrounding area.
+At Best Care Dental Inc., we can help you with fixing dentures in Atlanta and the surrounding area.
 Unfortunately, accidents happen, and dentures can get damaged.
 This may not only be uncomfortable but also cause injury to your mouth.
 We may be able to help.
 Call us at (404) 419-1096 to schedule an appointment today.

 How Dentures Get Damaged